dm-cdb/Microchip/PICAS/ASM-12F675-hdc1080.X/readme.md

 This assembly code tries to optimize the 8 bits architecture of this PIC: no software multiplication nor division, just shifting around bits...<br>

 ### Temperature
-The supported temperature for exemple range between +125°C and -40°C (165°C amplitude).
+The supported temperature ranges between +125°C and -40°C (165°C amplitude).
 The transformation function from the datasheet is therefore :<br>
 ((raw value)/2<sup>16</sup>) * 165 - 40

 This means (considering that the 2 LSB of the 16bits data are always 0):
 1 lsb = (4/2<sup>16</sup>) * 165 = 0.01007 <br>

-I modified the transformation function first by shifting right the measured result by 2; the transformation function then becomes:<br>
+I modified the transformation function first by shifting right the raw data by 2; the transformation function then becomes:<br>
 1 lsb = (1/2<sup>14</sup>) * 165 = 0.01007 <br>
 We could then decide that one lsb = 1 hundredth of °C. But the drift of 0.007 over the range of 16384 = 114, that is 1.14 degree.<br>
-To achieve a better precision, we can therefore perform the following operations:
+To achieve better precision, we can therefore perform the following operations:

 1. Divide by 128 (2<sup>7</sup>) and add to result
 1/128 = 0,0078125<br>